Romesh Gunesekera: Life and work

 Born in Colombo to a Sinhalese Christian family in 1954, Romesh Gunesekera grew up in Sri Lanka and the Philippines, where his father was a founder of the Asian Development Bank, and moved to England in 1971 and currently lives in London.
-His first book, Monkfish Moon, a collection of short stories reflecting the ethnic and political tensions that have threatened Sri Lanka since independence in 1948, was published in 1992, and was shortlisted for several prizes.
+His first book, Monkfish Moon, a collection of short stories reflecting the ethnic and political tensions that have threatened Sri Lanka since independence in 1948, was published in 1992, and was shortlisted for several prizes and named a New York Times Notable Book for 1993.
 His 1994 novel Reef was shortlisted for the Booker Prize.
+In 1998, he received the inaugural BBC Asia Award for Achievement in Writing & Literature for his novel The Sandglass.
+The previous year he was awarded one of the prestigious Italian literary prizes: the Premio Mondello Five Continents.
+In 1995 he won the Yorkshire Post Best First Work Award in Britain.
+He is the author of six novels and two short story collections.In 2008, a collection of his Madeira stories were published in a bilingual edition to celebrate its 500th anniversary of the founding of Funchal in Madeira.

+His only work of Non-fiction is a guide for aspiring writers, titled - Novel Writing.
+Which he co-authored with A.L Kennedy.
+His most recent novel is Suncatcher, Published by Bloomsbury in the UK.

+His novel- The Prisoner of Paradise.
+Has been adapted into a major motion picture, titled: Ambleside (2025).
+Directed by Mitch Jenkins.

 Gunesekera travels widely for festivals, workshops and British Council tours.
 He is a member of the Advisory Board of the Asia House Festival of Asian Literature.

 He is currently one of the writers-in-residence for the charity First Story.
 He also has a short story related to the theme of animal poaching.

 He was a judge for a number of literary prizes, such as the Caine Prize for African Writing, the David Cohen Prize for Literature, the Forward Prize for Poetry and most recently the Granta 2013 list of the Best of Young British Novelists.

 He chaired the board of judges of the 2015 Commonwealth Short Story Prize competition.
+He was also a judge for the International Booker prize in 2024 and the Gratiaen Prize for Sri Lankan fiction which he chaired in 2023.

 He has been a Guest Director at the Cheltenham Festival, an Associate Tutor at Goldsmiths College and on the Board of the Arvon Foundation.
 For four years, until 2013, he was on the Council of the Royal Society of Literature.

+Romesh Gunesekera is an elected Fellow of the Royal Society of Literature, and has also received a National Honour in Sri Lanka.
+Sri Lanka Ranjana.

 He is married with two daughters.